skynet29/brainbot/hmi/README.md

 In theory a webapp should consist of one main control which itself consists of one or severals controls.

+Example of the system webapp users break down:

 ![mainctrl](https://user-images.githubusercontent.com/27694866/42309859-2928e10a-803a-11e8-825a-0fa97223f5c5.png)

 ## Services